SynthSeg: Segmentation of brain MRI scans of any contrast and resolution without retraining: General Experimental Setup

-In order to evaluate SynthSeg on more resolutions, we artificially downsample all modalities from the T1-39, FSM, and MSp datasets (all at \SI{1}{\milli\meter^3}) to nine different LR: 3, 5 and \SI{7}{\milli\meter} spacing (with a thickness of 3, 4, and \SI{4}{\milli\meter} respectively) in axial, coronal, and sagittal directions.
-These simulations do not use real-life slice selection profiles, but are nevertheless very informative since they enable to study segmentation accuracy as a function of resolution.
+In order to evaluate SynthSeg on more resolutions, we artificially downsample all modalities from the T1-39, FSM, and MSp datasets (all at \SI{1}{\milli\meter} isotropic resolution) to nine different LR: 3, 5 and \SI{7}{\milli\meter} spacing in axial, coronal, and sagittal directions.
+These simulations do not use real-life slice selection profiles, but are nonetheless very informative since they enable to study the segmentation accuracy as a function of resolution.

-Except for the T1-39 and MSp datasets, which are available with manual labels, silver standard ground truths are obtained by segmenting each dataset with FreeSurfer~\cite{fischl_freesurfer_2012} (or the companion \SI{1}{\milli\meter^3} T1 scans in the case of the FLAIR and CT datasets).
-FreeSurfer has been shown to be very robust across numerous independent datasets and yields Dice scores in the range of 0.85-0.88~\cite{fischl_whole_2002, tae_validation_2008}.
+Except for T1-39 and MSp, which are available with manual labels, segmentation ground truths are obtained by running FreeSurfer~\citep{fischl_freesurfer_2012} on the T1 scans of each dataset, and undergo a thorough visual quality control to ensure anatomical correctness.
+FreeSurfer has been shown to be very robust across numerous independent T1 datasets and yields Dice scores in the range of 0.85-0.88~\citep{fischl_whole_2002, tae_validation_2008}.
 Therefore, its use as silver standard enables reliable assessment of Dice below 0.85; any scores above that level are considered equally good.
-Crucially, using FreeSurfer segmentations enables validation on large datasets, which would otherwise be infeasible since manual tracings are extremely costly.
+Crucially, using FreeSurfer segmentations enables us to evaluate SynthSeg on vast amounts of scans with very diverse contrasts and resolutions, which would have been infeasible with manual tracings only.